1903 Chicago mayoral election: General election

 Both major parties were unified behind their candidates.

 The major party candidates not both only resided in the city's twenty-first ward, but each also resided in the exact same voting precinct.

 The traction issue became the primary issue of the election.
 Both candidates supported ultimately supported ultimately having municipal ownership for the streetcar services.
 Stewart advocated making immediate improvements to its conditions by accepting the best terms the streetcar companies were willing to offer.
 Harrison advocated holding off on an agreement until the city received the terms it desired.

 Harrison worked to paint Stewart as a puppet of corporations and special interests, particularly the streetcar companies.

 Republicans worked to paint Harrison as an enabler of corruption.
 They also worked to paint him as having made few substantive accomplishments in his tenure as mayor, and utilized the slogan "six years, nothing doing" against Harrison.

 Stewart's own platform promised reform.
-In an attempt to make it appear that he was not a product of the political machine, Stewart attempted to convince the electorate that businessmen and not politicians had been the one's who had urged him to run.
+In an attempt to make it appear that he was not a product of the political machine, Stewart attempted to convince the electorate that businessmen and not politicians had been the ones who had urged him to run.

 Late into the race, Clarence Darrow came forward as a campaign surrogate in support of Harrison, swaying a lot of labor voters in Harrison's favor.